Artwork for podcast Empowering Entrepreneurs

 Shownotes

-Hey there, entrepreneurs!
-Today, we've got a special guest on the show – Eugene Gershman, the big boss at GIS Development and GIS Residential Construction.
+We've got a special guest on the episode – Eugene Gershman, the big boss at GIS Development and GIS Residential Construction.
 We're diving into his story, from growing up in Moscow to making moves in the US real estate scene.
 Get ready to hear about his hands-on approach, his plans for the future, and how his family has shaped his hustle.

 Tech Startup Dreams: "I've wanted to create some new efficient and computerized, trading and investing platform, and it all sounded great.
 Yeah.
 I was thinking like this like a tech startup, here in Seattle."